AidanMcMoneagle/mern-course-frontend/README.md

 To view the hosted application and start using the app please use the following URL; https://mern-course-app-frontend.web.app/

+The back-end of this application is contained within mern-course-backend repository.

 ## Table of Contents
 * [General Info](#general-information)
 * [Technologies Used](#technologies-used)